Danish national flag

 The name of Tallinn is believed to derive from "Taani linn" (in Estonian "Danish Town").

-Presently in Tallinn the Danish King's Garden in Old Town is regarded as the place where the flag fell down, and it is marked with a memorial.
+Presently in Tallinn the Danish King's Garden in Old Town is marked with a memorial and information signs introducing the Dannebrog legend.